 Hitler left after the conference.
 After he had departed, some of the senior generals approached the C-in- C of the German army and voiced their difference of opinion.
 This really had no meaning as the man who had announced this momentous decision was tens of miles away.
 The generals knew that the army chief had no power to contradict Hitler, so this was perhaps a face-saving attempt.

 Obviously nothing happened and after a number of revisions, the order was issued on 6 June 1941.

 Execution of the order

 On 22nd June 1941, the German army invaded Russia.
 The operation was swift and large numbers of Russian soldiers were taken as POWs.
-In addition hundreds of commissars were also captured and records bring forth the fact that 99% of them were summarily shot dead.
+Hundreds of commissars were also captured and records bring forth the fact that 99% of them were summarily shot dead.
 This will remain a black mark on the German general staff for all time to come.

 The order remained in force for about a year before it was allowed to lapse sometime in mid 42 when Hitler assumed he had won the war.